-How To Easily Melt and Make Crayons In Silicone Molds
+How To Melt Crayons In Silicone Molds The Easy Way

 “Very easy to follow, the tip to get the paper off was really helpful”

-Baking molds like ours always go on sale once the holiday is over and you can find them in so many fun shapes.
+Silicone baking molds like ours always go on sale once the holiday is over and you can find them in so many fun shapes.
+You should not try to reuse these molds for food items in the future.

 - Amazon: Letter molds for personalized letter crayon gifts